ros-controls/ros2_control_demos/README.md

 The repository is inspired by the [ros_control_boilerplate](https://github.com/PickNikRobotics/ros_control_boilerplate) repository from Dave Coleman.
 The simulation has three parts/packages:
+1. The first package, `ros2_control_demo_bringup`, holds launch files and runtime configurations for demo robots.
+2. The second package, `ros2_control_demo_description`, stored URDF-description files, rviz configurations and meshes for the demo robots.
-1. The first package, `ros2_control_demo_hardware`, implements the hardware interfaces described in the roadmap.
+3. The third package, `ros2_control_demo_hardware`, implements the hardware interfaces described in the roadmap.
 The examples simulate a simple *RRbot* internally to provide sufficient test and demonstration data and reduce external dependencies.
 This package does not have any dependencies except `ros2` core packages and can, therefore, be used on SoC-hardware of headless systems.
-2. The second package, `ros2_control_demo_hardware_gazebo`, uses a Gazebo simulator to simulate the *RRBot* and its physics.
-This package is useful to test the connection of `ros2_control` to the Gazebo simulator and to detect any missing plugins.
-3. The third package `ros2_control_demo_robot` holds examples for *RRbot* URDF-description, launch files and controllers.

 This repository demonstrates the following `ros2_control` concepts:

-* Creating of `*HardwareInterface` for a System, Sensor, and Actuator.
+* Creating a `*HardwareInterface` for a System, Sensor, and Actuator.
-* Creating a robot description in the form of URDF files
+* Creating a robot description in the form of URDF files.
-* Loading the configuration and starting a robot using launch files
+* Loading the configuration and starting a robot using launch files.
-* Control of two joints of *RRBot*
+* Control of two joints of *RRBot*.
-* Using simulated robots and starting `ros_control` with Gazebo simulator
+* Using simulated robots and starting `ros2_control` with Gazebo simulator.
-* Implementing of controller switching strategy for a robot
+* Implementing a controller switching strategy for a robot.
-* Using joint limits and transmission concepts in `ros2_control`
+* Using joint limits and transmission concepts in `ros2_control`.

 ## Quick Hints

 These are some quick hints, especially for those coming from a ROS1 control background:

-* There are now three categories of hardware interface: *Sensor*, *Actuator*, and *System*.
-Sensor is for individual sensors; Actuator is for individual actuators; System is for any combination of multiple sensors/actuators.
+* There are now three categories of hardware components: *Sensor*, *Actuator*, and *System*.
+  *Sensor* is for individual sensors; *Actuator* is for individual actuators; *System* is for any combination of multiple sensors/actuators.
   You could think of a Sensor as read-only.
+  All components are used as plugins and therefore exported using `PLUGINLIB_EXPORT_CLASS` macro.
-* ros(1)_control only allowed three hardware interface types: position, velocity, and effort. ros2_control allows you to create any interface type by defining a custom string.
+* *ros(1)_control* only allowed three hardware interface types: position, velocity, and effort.
+  *ros2_control* allows you to create any interface type by defining a custom string.
 For example, you might define a `position_in_degrees` or a `temperature` interface.
   The most common (position, velocity, acceleration, effort) are already defined as constants in hardware_interface/types/hardware_interface_type_values.hpp.
+* Joint names in <ros2_control> tags in the URDF must be compatible with the controller's configuration.
 * In ros2_control, all parameters for the driver are specified in the URDF.
-The ros2_control framework uses the <ros2_control> tag in the URDF.
+  The ros2_control framework uses the **<ros2_control>** tag in the URDF.
-* <ros2_control> tags in the URDF must be compatible with the controller's configuration.
+* Joint names in <ros2_control> tags in the URDF must be compatible with the controller's configuration.
-* PLUGINLIB_EXPORT_CLASS macro is required when implementing an interface.

 # Build from source
 ```